Filing a Claim

 - You do not have to submit your claims to Medicare.
 Your doctor, supplier, or other Medicare provider must submit claims to Medicare for you.

-- Some Medigap insurance companies have an automatic claims filing program.
-This means that the insurance company receives a copy of your claim directly from the Medicare fiscal intermediary.
+- Some Medicare supplement insurance companies have an automatic claims filing program.
+This means that the insurance company gets claims directly from the Medicare fiscal intermediary.
 There may be a charge for this service.

-- For more information on filing claims, you may want to contact the County or Tribal Benefit Specialist at your Regional Area Agency on Aging.
+For more information on filing claims, you may want to contact your county Elderly and Tribal Benefit Specialist.

-Note: Under Wisconsin law, all Medicare supplement and Medicare select insurance policies must include a benefit appeal procedure for claims denials.
+NOTE: Under Wisconsin law, all Medicare supplement and Medicare select insurance policies must include a benefit appeal procedure for claim denials.
 This procedure will be explained in your policy and Outline of Coverage.